minio/docs/source/reference/minio-mc-admin/mc-admin-config.rst

       The HTTP endpoint of the webhook.

-      This setting corresponds to the
-      :envvar:`MINIO_LOGGER_WEBHOOK_ENDPOINT` environment variable.
+      This configuration setting corresponds with the :envvar:`MINIO_LOGGER_WEBHOOK_ENDPOINT` environment variable.

    .. mc-conf:: auth_token